KidA24/ScrumMaster/README.md

 ## My Role as a Scrum Master
 TL;DR: My goal as a Scrum Master is to help our team and organziation move further down this Agile path - to improve the way we work as well as the work we produce.
 I hope to do this through training, coaching, mentoring and facilitation.
 I might have thoughts on how we work as a team, and I expect you will too.
 The goal is to share these thoughts and consistently improve as a team moving forward.

-Long Term, My goal is to have the team be confident enough and curious enough to take over ownership of the Scrum process and basically work myself out of a job (so that I can help other areas of the organization - including other teams).
+Long Term, my goal is to have the team become confident enough and to take over ownership of the Scrum process and work myself from being a permanent Scrum Master with the team to more of an as-needed consulting role (so that I can help other areas of the organization - including other teams).

 #### How do I do that?
 1. **Training:** I *know* Scrum.
 Scrum is a very simple framework, heck the PDF version of the [guide is only 19 pages.](https://www.scrumguides.org/scrum-guide.html) It's easy to learn, but very difficult to master, and I will happily dive deep into the "Why" behind everything within Scrum.
 I want to teach you all about Scrum and Agile.